 Rockin’ M Ranch offers scenic lodging near Jackson, Wyoming.

 Here we see the result of installing aftermarket turn signals on a Mahindra Roxor, a critical step to becoming street legal.
 The owner details the installation step-by-step.

 It involves tapping into the factory wiring harness in several places, passing wires through an existing firewall grommet on the driver’s side, and wiring the signals to a dash-mounted switch.
 The wiring and switch were sourced from a local hardware store, and the lights themselves were salvaged from another vehicle.

 The narrator says he plans to hide the wires, replace the turn signal switch with a column-mounted unit, and mount additional indicators on the sides of his Roxor.
 He eludes to tapping into the side-mounted reflector housings on the front fenders, an attractive alternative to drilling new holes.

 Video credit: Keiser Soze

 We’re excited to see y’all out there putting Roxors to good use.
 These babies were built to be ridden hard and put away wet, and y’all are definitely making that happen.
 Cheers to you!

 Be sure to follow us on Facebook as we round up the best new Mahindra Roxor videos each week.
 Have a video you want people to see?
 Email it to us ASAP!

 Want to make your Mahindra Roxor street legal?
-Dirt Legal will get you a title, tag, and registration for your Roxor in 4-6 weeks for less than $600 – even if you’re financing.
+Dirt Legal will get you a title, tag, and registration for your Roxor in a matter of weeks or your money back – even if you’re financing.
 To learn more, check out our services or ask one of our staff members to call at your convenience.